awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 ### Permissions required for using the policy simulator API<a name="permissions-required_policy-simulator-api"></a>

-The policy simulator API operations [GetContextKeyForCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeyForCustomPolicy.html) and [SimulateCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulateCustomPolicy.html) allow you to test policies that are not yet attached to a user, group, or role\.
+The policy simulator API operations [GetContextKeyForCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeyForCustomPolicy.html) and [SimulateCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulateCustomPolicy.html) allow you to test policies that are not yet attached to a user, user group, or role\.
 To test such policies, you pass the policies as strings to the API\.
 These policies are used only in the simulation and do not disclose sensitive information\.
-You can also use the API to test policies that are attached to IAM users, groups, or roles in your AWS account\.
+You can also use the API to test policies that are attached to IAM users, user groups, or roles in your AWS account\.
 To do that, you must provide users with permissions to call [GetContextKeyForPrincipalPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeyForPrincipalPolicy.html) and [SimulatePrincipalPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulatePrincipalPolicy.html)\.

 To view an example policy that allows using the policy simulator API for attached and unattached policies in the current AWS account, see [IAM: Access the policy simulator API](reference_policies_examples_iam_policy-sim.md)\.